pulemojatau/pulemojatau/README.md

-# 👋 Hi, I'm Motlalepula Mojatau
+# 👋 Hi, I'm Motlalepula Jonathan Mojatau
 ### *"Always Learning & Growing."*
 💻 Computer Science Graduate & Passionate Developer | South Africa

 ---

 ## About Me
 Hello!
-I'm **Motlalepula**, a Computer Science Graduate with a passion for creating impactful software solutions.
-I enjoy turning ideas into reality through **Web Development**, **Artificial Intelligence**, and **Mobile Development**.
+I'm **Motlalepula**, a BSc in Information Technology in Computer Science and Informatics Graduate at University of Johannesburg with a passion for creating impactful software solutions.
+I enjoy turning ideas into reality through **Web Development**, **Artificial Intelligence**,**Cyber Security**, and **Mobile Development**.
 I thrive on solving complex problems and continuously learning new technologies to stay ahead in the ever-evolving world of tech.

 - 🌱 I love exploring **AI & Machine Learning**, building **mobile apps**, and experimenting with **full-stack web development**.
 - 💡 My projects focus on real-world solutions that simplify tasks and improve user experiences.
 - 🎯 Personal Quote: "The best way to predict the future is to create it." - Kesaobaka
 - 🌍 Location: South Africa
+- 🌱 I have a growing interest in Cyber Security.
+And enjoy completing TryHackMe rooms and challenges to sharpen my skills.

 I believe in using technology not just for innovation, but to **make a meaningful impact** on people's lives.
 Whether it’s building apps, experimenting with AI, or contributing to open-source projects, I strive to leave a positive mark in the tech world.